oehf/ipf/src/site/markdown/migration-3.4.md

 ### IHE Profile Updates

 IPF 3.4 is compatible with IHE ITI Revision 14 (published on July 21, 2017), including changes from the following Change Proposals:

+### OSGi support

+OSGi support has been abandoned

+### Notice: Removal of deprecated functionality in IPF 3.5

+The following deprecated modules and classes will be eventually removed in IPF 3.5

+* `ipf-modules-hl7dsl`: the HL7 DSL has been included in `ipf-modules-hl7` in IPF 3.0
+* `ipf-platform-camel-core-legacy`: this has been moved into Camel (`camel-groovy-dsl`) in IPF 3.0
+* all deprecated classes in `ipf-modules-hl7`, particularly the old validation rule builders